exaexa/better-mff-thesis/README.md

 - autobuilding of abstract PDF/A from metadata
 - university-wide variants of the front page (nature faculty&bioinformatics!)
 - Czech localization with nicely named references
+- Dockerized environment

 See the [pre-built version](build/thesis.pdf) for details

+## CI configuration

+The repository contains valid configuration for both *GitLab* CI and the *GitHub* actions.
+No matter what GIT hosting you use, you can always download latest version of your thesis right from the artifacts!

 ## How-to